Joao-Carlos-S-G-de-A/RK45_Orbit_Simulation/README.md

 * Make it 3D
 * Add more bodies and interactions between bodies

-Note: System highly sensitive to initial conditions, example with 1% higher velocity in plot
+Note: System highly sensitive to initial conditions, example with 1% higher velocity in plots